simulationcraft/simc/.github/issue_template.md

-Please include a brief overview of the issue in the title above.
+Please include a brief overview of the issue in the title above, as well as completing the following:

 #### Simulationcraft Version